lucas-marianno/flutter_calculator_math_parser/README.md

 ## The Developer:

-This entire project was idealized and developed by Lucas Mariano, an enthusiast and aspiring Flutter Developer.
-You check more of my work on my [GitHub page.](https://github.com/lucas-marianno)
+This entire project was idealized and developed by [Lucas Marianno](https://linktr.ee/lucasmarianno), an enthusiast and aspiring Flutter Developer.

 ##